 Myxomatosis (sometimes referred to as myxi) is caused by the myxoma virus.
 This virus is a kind of pox virus that only affects rabbits.
-There are also different strains of this pox virus which vary in their virulence (basically the ability to cause disease), but both wild and domesticated rabbits can contract myxomatosis.
+There are also different strains of this pox virus which vary in their virulence (basically the ability to cause disease), but both wild and domesticated rabbits can get myxomatosis.

 Sometimes the illness lasts longer and the mucous membranes and other tissues, including the eyes, nose, mouth, ears (which become droopy if they are usually standing), genitals, and anal areas, become swollen.
 The entire face may also become very swollen and thick pus may be discharged from the nose.
-Due to all the swelling and discharge, and the fact that rabbits can only breathe through their noses, the rabbit may have difficulty breathing with a myxomatosis infection.
-Most rabbits, unfortunately, die within 14 days of the onset of symptoms.
+Due to the swelling and discharge, and the fact that rabbits can only breathe through their noses, the rabbit can start to have difficulty breathing with a myxomatosis infection.
+Most rabbits, unfortunately, die within 14 days of the onset of these symptoms.

-Preventing Myxomatosis in Your Rabbit
+Preventing Myxomatosis in Rabbits

-- Quarantine any rabbits that have been exposed to a sick rabbit for 14 days and monitor them for symptoms of myxomatosis.
+- Quarantine sick rabbits and exposed rabbits: Take steps to prevent direct transmission via your clothes, food, and other supplies and place mosquito netting over an infected rabbit's cage.
+Quarantine any rabbits that have been exposed to a sick rabbit for 14 days and monitor them for symptoms of myxomatosis.